EhabAnshad/aws-elemental-speke-drm-docs/doc_source/authentication.md

 Finally, the role requires the addition of a trust relationship, and the operator must be able to select the service\.

-The following example shows a role ARN that is created for accessing the key server:
+The following example shows a role ARN that is created for accessing the DRM key provider:

 ```